Your First Visit

-Please arrive 10 minutes prior to your pet's appointment.
-If you have not filled out our patient forms yet, plan to arrive 15 minutes ahead of your appointment.
+Please arrive 10 minutes prior to your pet's appointment for check-in.
+If you have not filled out all relevant patient forms yet, plan to arrive 15 minutes ahead of your appointment.

 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
 Please know that we make a sincere attempt to see each client on time.

 For your convenience, drop-off appointments are available.
-A drop-off allows you to bring your pet at the time that works best for you and leave him/her with us for a couple of hours.
-We ask that you drop off sometime in the morning so our doctors can examine the patient in between appointments or at the time purposely reserved for admitted patients.
-Once the doctor is done, they will give you a call to go over the diagnosis and to give you discharge instructions.
+A ‘drop-off’ means that you bring your pet at a time scheduled by you and the receptionist and leave him/her with us for a few hours.
+Usually, we ask that you drop off your pet in the morning so our doctors can see the patient in between appointments or the time that has been purposely reserved.